YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

 [4,]    4    8   12   16   20
 ```

 Other functions like `matrix()`, `data.frame()` .etc can reach similar results.
-In short, in above example, we get a 2-dimension data structure with rows and columns.
-Then as we know, `apply()` function is a very nice way to quickly iterate rows or columns.
+In short, in the above example, we get a 2-dimension data structure with rows and columns.
+Then as we know, the `apply()` function is a very nice way to quickly iterate rows or columns.

 ```R
 > test <- apply(d2, 1, function(x) print(x))